 At Church of the Eternal Hills, adults can have fun too!
 Our congregation has a range of groups, activities, and programs for adults to explore and enjoy.
 Get involved, create friendships, have fun, and build your church community!

-Our new Service Station is every Sunday morning at 9 in the Fellowship Hall.
+Service Station is held on different Sunday mornings following our service.
 The Service Station is designed for “Intergenerational Learning” so our church family can grow closer together as they serve God through various projects that will benefit others.
-Please come and help a child learn, and think about the skills and talents you might have that you could use to lead the Service Station for a week.
+Please come and help a child learn and think about the skills and talents you might have that you could use to lead the Service Station for a week.

 At noon on Mondays, Pastor Paula leads a lectionary study to look at the scriptures to be used on the following Sunday.
-Using study methods like literary, historical and socio-economic context, participants examine the scriptures and ask probing questions to help Paula write her sermon for the following Sunday.
+Using study materials with literary, historical and socio-economic context, participants examine the scriptures and ask probing questions to help Paula write her sermon for the following Sunday.

 Tuesdays @ Noon: